Considering light-matter interactions in the Friedmann equations: Introduction

-The fact that the Universe is not transparent but partially opaque might have fundamental cosmological consequences, because the commonly accepted cosmological model was developed for the transparent universe.
-Neglecting cosmic opacity produced by intergalactic dust may lead to distorting the observed evolution of the luminosity density and the global stellar mass density with redshift \citep{Vavrycuk2017a}.
-Non-zero cosmic opacity may invalidate the interpretation of the Type Ia supernova (SNe Ia) dimming as a result of dark energy and the accelerating expansion of the Universe \citep{Aguirre1999a, Aguirre1999b, Aguirre_Haiman2000, Menard2010b, Vavrycuk2019}.
-Intergalactic dust can partly or fully produce the cosmic microwave background (CMB) \citep{Wright1982, Bond1991, Narlikar2003}.
+Non-zero cosmic opacity may invalidate the interpretation of the Type Ia supernova (SNe Ia) dimming as a result of dark energy and the accelerating expansion of the Universe \citep{Aguirre1999a, Aguirre1999b, Aguirre_Haiman2000, Menard2010b}.
+According to \citet{Vavrycuk2019} and \citet{Vavrycuk_Kroupa2020}, cosmic opacity $\lambda_B \approx 0.08-0.10 \, \mathrm{Gpc}^{-1}$ fits the Type Ia supernova observations with no need to introduce the accelerated expansion.
+In addition, cosmic dust can partly or fully produce the cosmic microwave background (CMB) \citep{Wright1982, Bond1991, Narlikar2003}.
 For example, \citet{Vavrycuk2018} showed that thermal radiation of dust is capable to explain the spectrum, intensity and temperature of the CMB including the CMB temperature/polarization anisotropies.
+In this theory, the CMB temperature fluctuations are caused by fluctuations of the extragalactic background light (EBL) produced by galaxy clusters and voids in the Universe, and the CMB polarization anomalies originate in the polarized thermal emission of needle-shaped conducting dust grains, which are aligned by magnetic fields around large-scale structures such as clusters and voids.

-If cosmic opacity and light-matter interactions are considered, the Friedmann equations must be modified and the radiation pressure caused by absorption of photons by dust grains must be incorporated.
-Based on numerical modeling and observations of basic cosmological parameters, I show that the modified Friedmann equations avoid the initial singularity and lead to a cyclic model of the Universe with expansion/contraction epochs within a limited range of scale factors.
+If cosmic opacity and light-matter interactions are considered, the Friedmann equations in the current form are inadequate and must be modified.
+The radiation pressure, which is caused by absorption of photons by dust grains and acts against gravitational forces, must be incorporated.
+In this paper, I demonstrate that the radiation pressure due to light absorption is negligible at the present epoch, but it could be significantly stronger in the past epochs.
+Surprisingly, its rise with redshift could be so steep that it could even balance the gravitational forces at high redshifts and cause the expansion of the Universe.
+Based on numerical modelling and observations of basic cosmological parameters, I show that the modified Friedmann equations avoid the initial singularity and lead to a cyclic model of the Universe with expansion/contraction epochs within a limited range of scale factors.
+I estimate the maximum redshift of the Universe achieved in the past and the maximum scale factor of the Universe in future.